kaniela04/ssl-labs-checker/README.md

 # SSL Labs Go Checker
-CLI tool written in Go that analyzes the TLS/SSL security of a domain using the SSL Labs API.
+CLI tool written in Go that analyzes the TLS security of a domain using the SSL Labs API.

 ## How to run